 - Is your message believable?

-- Is your message relevant to customers?
+- Your message is it relevant to customers?

 3. Not Marketing Consistently

-Remember, consistency doesn’t mean overload.
+One of the big marketing mistakes business owners make is not marketing consistently.
+But remember, consistency doesn’t mean overload.
 Keep it slow and steady.
 Too much will have an adverse effect.
 But consistency is important for several reasons:

 - It keeps your customers updated.
 People appreciate staying up to date with new products or services you offer.
 In some cases, sharing employee information might be appropriate, such as an employee of a construction company who recently received LEED certification.